dijkstracula/smrt/report/report.md

     function Weave(s: seq<A.Step>): seq<Step>
     {
         if |s| == 0 then [] else
             var cstr :| 0 <= cstr <= 1;
             if cstr == 0 then [IOStep(s[0])] + Weave(s[1..])
                          else [CrashStep]
     }

 Figure 6: Extending a sequence of disk operations by inserting crash steps in arbitrary points.
 Notice that a crash step drops all subsequent disk operations, preventing the operation from fully completing.
 ```

-Trait-forward modeling was not a total success here thus far.
+Trait-forward modelling was not a total success here thus far.
 In particular,
 the inherent indirection between concerns seemed to trip Dafny's resolver up,
 leading almost immediately to verification timeouts that obstructed feature
 work.
-Whether verification times exploding is inherhent in this style of Dafny
+Whether verification times exploding is inherent in this style of Dafny
 programming or simply a matter of operator error is still yet to be determined.
 Also, arguably, separating ephemeral from durable state is a layering violation
 if we also expect crash refinement to be separate from the model, so there is